3MFConsortium/spec_securecontent/3MF Secure Content.md

 - The DEK for each one of the confidential resources is encrypted with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the DEK.
 This means that the consumers must have an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the DEK.
 In this proposal, the only Key Encryption Method supported is asymmetric RSA2048 OAEP.
 In the future, other Key Encryption Methods may be supported.

--	There could be several consumers for the same 3MF file and at the same time some consumers might have more than one pair of public and private keys, e.g. for different job types.
+-	There could be several consumers for the same 3MF file and at the same time some consumers might have more than a pair of public and private keys, e.g. for different job types.
 To provide simultaneous access to all authorized parties, the DEK for a confidential resource may be encrypted several times, one for each different potential consumer.

 The KEK-DEK model provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the DEK with different KEKs.